chocolatey/choco-wiki/ChocolateyFAQs.md

 ### How do I install a package under moderation?
 Related to the community package repository only (aka the default feed aka https://chocolatey.org/packages).

-You can install a "package" that's still in moderation - however know that if the maintainer needs to fix the package version during the review process, you will never get those fixes locally since they are updating the ***SAME*** version.
+You can install a package/package version that's still in moderation - however know that if the maintainer needs to fix the package version during the review process, you will never get those fixes locally since they are updating the ***SAME*** version.
 Package versions are not immutable until they are approved.
-The caveat for never is that if you know it changed (likely you won't and there is no notification, *what you have installed technically never existed*), you could force the reinstall of that same version of the package.
+The caveat for "never" is that if you know it changed (likely you won't and there is no notification, *what you have installed technically never existed*), you could force the reinstall of that same version of the package.

-Another thing to consider, if the package version or the package as a whole is rejected (usually for renaming the package to something else), you are likely to get weird warnings later and won't see updates at all.
+Another thing to consider: if the package version or the package as a whole is rejected (usually for renaming the package to something better to better meet naming standards), you are likely to get weird warnings later and won't see updates at all.
 Remember, you have installed something that technically never existed, so any thing you see related to choco not knowing about it is to be expected and not a bug.

 To actually install, see the next question.